WallPasq/WallPasq/README.md

 <h1>Welcome to my GitHub</h1>
 <p>
-   Here I present projects focused on Business Analytics (BA) and Business Operations (BizOps).
+   Here I present projects focused on Data Science and Hyperautomation.
 These fields represent not only my areas of expertise but also my passion and professional mission. <br /> <br />
    My main objective is to develop intelligent solutions that optimize the operational efficiency of various departments within an organization, particularly emphasizing data and process intelligence. <br /> <br />
    I aspire to empower teams by freeing them from repetitive tasks like data collection, spreadsheet management, and juggling multiple tools simultaneously.
 Instead, I aim to enable them to concentrate on a singular mission: delivering value to clients. <br /> <br />
-   I am deeply committed to being both data-driven and BPM-oriented, firmly aligned with BA & BizOps principles.
+   I am deeply committed to being both data-driven and intelligent automation-focused, firmly aligned with Data Science and Hyperautomation principles.
 My central focus lies in refining the organization's products to not only be attractive but also highly functional for clients. <br /> <br />
    However, I understand that achieving this objective necessitates fostering an environment that promotes operational efficiency, driving employee growth and development.
 I am committed to assisting teams in becoming exponentially more efficient and believe that my multifaceted approach is pivotal in achieving this aim. <br /> <br />
    Please feel free to connect with me on <a href="https://www.linkedin.com/in/wallacypasqualini/" rel="noreferrer noopener" target="_blank">LinkedIn</a> and explore my expertise through the projects showcased in my <a href="https://github.com/WallPasq?tab=repositories" rel="noreferrer noopener" target="_blank">repositories</a>.
 </p>